Monthly Archives: March 2017

 Sunflower: Sunflowers growing the garden guard it against pests and grant the best of luck to the gardener.

 Tulip: The tulip appears in many different colors and varieties, but is typically connected to prosperity.
 You can use the different colored variations in color magic — use a dark strain such as Queen of the Night for full moon rituals, or bright red flowers for love magic.

 Violet: In Roman myth, the first violet sprung from the spilled blood of the god Attis, who killed himself for Cybele, the mother goddess.
 However, today the violet is associated with tranquility and peace.
 The leaf offers protection from evil, and can be sewn into a pillow or sachet for a new baby.
 Carry the petals with you to bring about luck and enhance nighttime magic.

-Symbolizing rebirth and new beginnings, the daffodil is virtually synonymous with spring.
-Though their botanic name is narcissus, daffodils are sometimes called jonquils.
-In England the daffodil birth flower is known as the “Lent Lily” because it blooms during lent.
+Symbolizing rebirth, resurrection, renewal and new beginnings, the daffodil is virtually synonymous with spring.
+Though their botanic name is narcissus, daffodils are sometimes called jonquils, and in England, because of their long association with Lent, they’re known as the “Lent Lily.”

 - Sprinkle dried petals or place fresh flowers on an altar to attract friendly spirits.

 - Keep in the house or garden to cheer you up.

 - Wear a daffodil in your breast pocket for luck and to have a cheerful mood follow you all day.